Hack Club

 ⏱️

-• Log physical sessions in Journal.md: date, hours, what you did
+• Log build sessions in Journal.md: date, duration, what you did

-• Take photos at each build stage — required for hardware review
+• Take photos throughout — needed for review

 1